atakux/week2_proj/README.md

-# PLACE FINDER
+# ACTIVITIES FINDER

 ## Description

-PLACE FINDER is a program that suggest places based on the user's location and the weather.
+ACTIVITIES FINDER is a program that suggests places based on the user's location and the weather.
 It uses the following libraries:
 * json
 * requests
 * [Weather Api](https://www.weatherapi.com/docs/)